udcorn/Tech-UTaskValidation/README.md

 *.cy.js files are as to be run to accomplish the task.

 Tests with Cucumber are upaloaded on the Google Drive here: https://drive.google.com/drive/folders/1LeHEBydR5ikqMH7duZ51jl9JpDmrDKRy?usp=sharing

+Cypress currently doesnot support for window change automation so the scenario feature for uploading proposal is not tested.